Honda Forza 750 (2025)– Review | Maxi-scooter or Bike?

 The engine might be designed to be unobtrusive above all, but it’s bolted to a transmission that remains one of the most technically interesting ever to grace a production bike.
 It is, of course, Honda’s DCT – a twin-clutch, automated manual that can truly claim to be ‘seamless’ thanks to its ability to select two gears simultaneously and then switch between them by hydraulically disengaging one clutch and engaging the other.
 In contrast to previous attempts at automatic bikes, right back to Honda’s old ‘Hondamatics,’ DCT has proved to be a roaring sales success despite its cost, weight and complexity.
 Nearly quarter of a million DCT-equipped bikes have been sold in Europe alone since the system’s debut on the 2009 VFR1200F.

-For 2025 the box is revised with a new system to give more delicate clutch operation, improving low-speed controllability – exactly the region where Forza 750 users are likely to benefit the most.
+For 2025 the box is revised with a new system to give more delicate clutch operation (not that you operate it), improving low-speed controllability – exactly the region where Forza 750 users are likely to benefit the most.
+And we can say it’s an improvement.

 Like the previous version, there are both full-auto and manual modes, giving the Forza 750 an edge over more traditional twist-and-go scooters that can’t give riders the same level of control.
 Auto mode offers four programs, progressively increasing the shift point rpm, and it’s tied into the bike’s riding modes which include ‘Rain,’ ‘Standard,’ ‘Sport’ and configurable ‘User’ settings.